NITCbase/nitcbase.github.io/docs/Misc/Installation Guidelines.md

 ## Install and setup Docker on host machine

-Follow the instructions available [here](https://docs.docker.com/get-docker/) to install docker on your machine.
-You could also go through the [Docker quick start quide](https://docs.docker.com/get-started/) to know more about Docker .
+Follow the instructions available [here](https://docs.docker.com/engine/install/ubuntu/) to install docker on your machine.
+You could also go through the [Docker quick start quide](https://docs.docker.com/get-started/) to know more about Docker.
+It would also be wise to refer to the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) for Linux installations.

 :::caution WARNING
 The following has **not** been tested on _Windows_.